Get exclusive premium content! Sign up for a membership now!

 The shooter must place the supporting hand on top of the stock to raise the cheek weld and acquire the crosshairs.
 This easy shortcut is more comfortable to shoot and takes less time to get all the fundamentals in place before the trigger is squeezed.

-Gunstock Definition: The part of a rifle which is attached to the barrel and extends opposite the muzzle.
-It can be made of wood or metal and rests near the shooter's shoulder when in a shooting stance.
+Gunstock Definition: The part of a rifle that is attached to the barrel and extends opposite the muzzle.
+It can be made of wood or metal and rests near the shooter’s shoulder when in a shooting stance.

 If the rifle doesn’t have the raised comb, there is no need for a new gunstock.
 This is true unless the shooter just wants one.